BonsaiDen/JavaScript-Garden/doc/null_undefined.md

     })(); // don't pass any value so that the argument defaults to undefined

-#### A Word about null
+#### null

-The `null` is both a literal and a type.
+`null` in JavaScript is both a literal and a type.

-While `null` is used a lot in the interals of objects and can at many places be used in exchange with `undefined`, it's mostly just another data type when it comes to JavaScript programming.
+While `null` is used a lot in the interals of objects and can, at many places, be used in exchange with `undefined`, it's mostly just another data type when it comes to JavaScript programming.